sumeru-26/P-Dilemma-Test-Env/README.md

 Slow TFT - Cooperate on the first two moves.
 If the opponent makes two of the same move, copy, otherwise use my previous move.

-Majority - Defect if the opponent has defected more than they have cooperated.

 Pavlov - Cooperate on the first move.
 If the opponent makes the same move as us, cooperate, otherwise defect.

 Punisher - Cooperate until the opponent defects once.
 Then only defect.

+Majority - Defect if the opponent has defected more than they have cooperated.

+Majority 5 - Same Rules as Majority but only considers last 5 turns.

+Majority 11 - Same Rules as Majority but only considers last 11 turns.

 Mistrust - Defect on the first move.
 Use the opponent's previous move for the current move.

 Prober - Cooperate on the first move and defect on the next two.
 If the opponent responded to the defects with C, defect, otherwise use their previous move.

+JOSS - Same as TFT but cooperates only with 90% probability.